ngxs/store/docs/concepts/actions.md

 Actions can either be thought of as a command which should trigger something to happen, or as the resulting event of something that has already happened.

-Each action contains a `type` field which is their unique identifier.
+Each action contains a `type` field which is its unique identifier.

 ## Internal Actions